 SEO Tool Crawl Limits

 Beyond the account limits, many sites also put crawl limits on the tools.
 It is critical now that you whitelist the crawler’s IP’s and not set any restrictions other than the number of requests per minute.
-We have encountered problems where some countries were blocked to various tools and did not let them access to do any of the tests.
+We have encountered problems where some countries were blocked from various tools and did not let them access to do any of the tests.

 Challenge 3 – PLP/Critical Page Inclusion

 We pioneered the idea of Preferred Landing Pages as a way to measure if the desired page was the page actually ranking.
 Most of the mainstream tools do not have this same type of setting.
 In both of the screen captures you can see that a significant number of the critical pages they have set were not included in the XML files.
 This is why we added the ability to append URL’s to the XML site map.
 You should check to make sure that all of the pages you are monitoring for rank, especially for mission-critical phrases are actually added to the XML site maps and most importantly indexed.